 While the initial outlay may seem like a lot, teeth that last a lifetime are priceless and worth investing in. dental implants do not cause damage to your adjacent teeth like bridgework.
 They stimulate bone growth and are tailored to fit your mouth, so they fit better than dentures.

 The next step to find out more about the tooth implant cost per tooth is to have a professional assessment.
+Book your appointment with a dentist that offers free consultation.
 Contact our practice today: (02) 9158 6328